 The person you are looking after may be entitled to disability benefits to help pay for the extra costs of long-term illness or disability.
-For COVID-19 related updates, see our A-Z of changes at: carersuk.org/covid-19-a-z

 Disability benefits are not dependent on how much money the person you are looking after has, and they are not based on their National Insurance record.
 However, there are conditions they would have to meet in order to receive one of these.